CONVEYANCING FOR BUYERS

 When vendor and buyer agree on the price and any other special terms of the sale, the Contract for Sale is finalised.
 There are two copies of the Contract, the vendor signs one copy, and the buyer signs the additional copy.
 The two copies are then compared to ensure they are identical.
 The contracts are dated and swapped or "exchanged" so that each party holds the copy signed by the other party.
 At this point, the full deposit must be paid to the stakeholder nominated in the Contract.

 There are two ways to bring about an exchange of contracts.
 Exchange of contracts can happen by the real estate agent.
-The contracts are usually signed and exchanged in the agent's office shortly after the sale price, and other terms have been agreed to.
+The contracts are usually signed and exchanged in the agent's office shortly after the sale price, and other terms have been agreed on.
 The agent then sends the appropriate copy of the Contract to each party's conveyancer or solicitor.
 For residential sales, the buyer will have the statutory five business day cooling-off period.
 This period allows them to get any reports, unconditional finance approval and other relevant information.
 The seller does not have the benefit of a cooling-off period and cannot withdraw.
 The danger for the purchaser with this method is that once contracts are exchanged, the vendor may not agree to any further amendments even though the buyer has not had the opportunity to obtain legal advice.
 The more common approach is the exchange of contracts happens by the conveyancers or solicitors.
 The agent advises both solicitors of the agreed terms of the sale.
 The vendor's conveyancer issues the finalised Contract to the purchaser's conveyancer or solicitor for checking.
 The purchaser arranges his reports and unconditional finance approval.
 If everything is in order, contracts are exchanged.
 It is usual practice for the buyer to waive their right to the cooling-off period.
 This makes the contract binding on both parties from the moment of exchange.

 CONVEYANCING FOR BUYERS LAKE MACQUARIE